notacouch/notacouch.com/README.md

 npm run build-storybook
 ```

 This should generate a `/storybook/` folder.
+You&rsquo;ll want to do this first as 11ty is set up to ignore `/storybook/` but will pass it through at the onset.

 ## 11ty